Late capitalism: Interwar years and World War II

 "In reality, organized capitalism means that the capitalist principle of laissez-faire is replaced by the socialist principle of planned production.
 This planned, deliberately managed form of economy is much more susceptible to the conscious influence of society, which means to the influence of the... compulsory organization of the whole of society, the state."

-The term "late capitalism" began to be used by socialists in continental Europe in the 1930s and 1940s, in the context of the Great Depression.
+The term "late capitalism" began to be used by socialists in continental Europe in the 1930s and 1940s, in the context of the Great Depression and World War 2.
 At that time, it was not an especially radical turn of phrase, because many people of different political persuasions really believed that the existing social order was doomed, or was at least ripe for renewal and transformation.
 The European economy became highly regulated, and that reached a peak during the years of war economy in 1939–45.

 During World War II, even leading American economists believed that the economic problems might eventually become insurmountable.
 In their book Capitalism since World War II, Philip Armstrong, Andrew Glyn and John Harrison commented that:

 "Paul Samuelson, who later wrote the bestselling economics textbook published in the postwar years, raised in 1943 the probability of a 'nightmarish combination of the worst features of inflation and deflation', fearing that 'there would be ushered in the greatest period of unemployment and industrial dislocation which any economy has ever faced' (Samuelson, 1943, p.
 51).
 He was speaking, it should be remembered, about the United States, which was relatively unscathed by hostilities. [...]
 Joseph Schumpeter, an eminent economist, summed up the mood of alarm of the early forties: 'The all but general opinion seems to be that capitalist methods will be unequal to the task of reconstruction.'
 He regarded it as 'not open to doubt that the decay of capitalist society is very far advanced' (Schumpeter, 1943, p, 120)."